Last updated April 11th, 2021

 Is your cat obsessed with the fishbowl?

 Some cats have bad habits and make friends in the wrong places.
-Take my coworker’s cat Gougou for example.
+Take my coworker’s cat Gougou, for example.
 He loves to drink from the fishbowl.
-He doesn’t try to go after the fish as Gougou is all about love and peace.
-But while this kitty may have struck up a little relationship with his fish friend, your cat might have other ideas in mind.
+He doesn’t go after the fish, because Gougou is all about love and peace.
+But while this kitty may have struck up a weird relationship with his fish friend, your cat might have other ideas in mind.
 There are many opinions about this weird habit and its safety, but if you’re a cat owner who’s frustrated at trying to keep your cats away from the fishbowl, then skip right down to the instructions below!

 So what’s so special about a grass pond?

 Our cat grass pond is a very simple setup.
-It consists of a small fishbowl within a large glass bowl filled with water.
+It comprises a small fishbowl within a large glass bowl filled with water.
 The fishbowl is the centerpiece containing the cat grass grown in colorful water beads.
 The finishing touch is adding the interactive robot fish to entertain your cats!

 Materials you need for your Cat Grass Pond